Guidelines for Applicants

 - 2. Holiday FundWe hold a small holiday fund providing small grants for holidays and outings.
 This is restricted to charities helping disadvantaged children and adults from Merseyside.

 - 3. NationalCharities and charitable projects that meet our priorities, but only those that have a nationwide scope or remit - or whose work is not specific to any geographical area.
 We do not offer grants to local charities outside of Merseyside.

-- 4. InternationalWe consider projects delivered in Sub-Saharan Africa, the Indian Sub Continent, plus Afghanistan and projects in Palestine, or supporting Palestinian refugees.
+- 4. InternationalWe consider projects delivered in Sub-Saharan Africa, Afghanistan, Bangladesh and projects in Palestine, or supporting Palestinian refugees.
 Projects must be sponsored and monitored by a UK registered charity.
 In addition, projects must meet one or more of the following criteria: